Can I apply to a program before I receive approval from Mills?

 Yes.
 There are not very many, but they do exist.
 The study abroad office at Mills caters mostly to undergraduates, but feel free to browse the program web sites in search of a program that fits your needs.

 Yes.
 Some programs, especially summer study programs, accept students who have recently graduated.
 Other programs, such as CIEE and BUNAC provide work abroad programs for recent graduates.
 Students must enroll in these programs by December 31st of the year they graduate in.
 December graduates are not eligible.
 For post-graduate study abroad, apply directly through the program of interest.
 There will be no connection to Mills and financial aid will not be available.
-You may still apply for outside scholarships to cover the costs of the program.

 Yes.
 Most study abroad programs consider students with disabilities on a case by case basis and make accommodations whenever possible.
 However, many countries are not nearly as progressive as the United States with regard to accessibility.
 You should contact the programs you are interested in directly to get more information.